anhility/BestInSlotRedux/README.md

 * Find the file "BestInSlot.lua"
 * Rename it to "BestInSlotRedux.lua"
 * All your old saved lists should be available now.

+### Q: I can't find [Aman'Thul's Vision](http://www.wowhead.com/item=154172/amanthuls-vision) under trinkets!
+#### A: It's not tied to any specc so you need to click "Show all items" to see it in the list.

 ### Q: I've encountered a bug!
 How can I report it?
 #### A: Capture the bug with an AddOn like Swatter or BugSack and report the output to the [BestInSlotRedux GitHub](https://github.com/anhility/BestInSlotRedux/issues).